rehmanali1994/rehmanali1994.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: Teaching
-description: Teaching statement, course materials, and resources for classes taught.
+description: Statement of Teaching Interests and Plans (See Course Materials/Resources at the Bottom)
 nav: true
 nav_order: 6
 calendar: true
 ---

-## Statement of Teaching Interests and Plans ##

 ### A. Philosophy and Core Values ###